Lohan among stars to pay up over crypto case

 A spokeswoman for Paul declined to comment.
 Emails left with representatives for the other celebrities named in the SEC complaint weren’t immediately returned on Wednesday.

-In the SEC complaint filed in federal court in New York, the agency claims the celebrities were paid to promote Tronix (TRX) and BitTorrent (BTT), both crypto asset securities that were offered for sale by three companies owned by Justin Sun, a Chinese national.
+In the SEC complaint filed in federal court in New York, the agency claims the celebrities were paid to promote Tronix and BitTorrent, both crypto asset securities that were offered for sale by three companies owned by Justin Sun, a Chinese national.

 “Although the celebrities were paid to promote TRX and BTT, their touts on social media did not disclose that they had been paid or the amounts of their payments,” according to the complaint.